-Very much so.
-If anything I would be at the head of the queue.
-If there were side effects I would be pleased since this would be telling me that my immune system was responding and generating antibodies.
+Very much so – I am fully vaccinated and was at the head of the queue.
+I would to experience some side effects since this told me that my immune system was responding and generating antibodies.

 FDA Briefing Document: Pfizer-BioNTech COVID-19 Vaccine (Page 41 details the 6 deaths during the trial’s reporting period, 4 of which received the placebo)